m-lab/prometheus-support/README.md

 Create a service using the public IP address that will send traffic to pods with the label "run=prometheus-server":

-    kubectl create -f k8s/mlab-sandbox/<cluser-name>/services.yml

-Create the node-exporter daemonset.
-A [DaemonSet][daemonset] ensures that all nodes in the cluster run a copy of a pod.
-Our daemonset will run one instance of the node-exporter on every node.

-    kubectl create -f k8s/node-exporter-daemonset.yml
+    kubectl create -f k8s/mlab-sandbox/<cluser-name>/services

 ## Cluster deployment

-The cluster deployment should be the default configuration, unless you know that you need to setup the federation deployment.
 The cluster and federation deployments are mutually exclusive.
+Do not deploy both to the same cluster.

-Create the prometheus cluster deployment.
+Create the prometheus cluster deployment for scraper or other stand-alone cluster deployments.
 This step starts the actual prometheus server.
 The deployment will receive traffic from the service defined above and binds to the persistent volume claim.
 If a persistent volume does not already exist, this will create a new one.
 It will be automatically formatted.

-    kubectl create -f k8s/cluster/prometheus.yml
+    kubectl create -f k8s/mlab-sandbox/scraper-cluster/deployments/prometheus.yml

 ## Federation deployment

+The cluster and federation deployments are mutually exclusive.
+Do not deploy both to the same cluster.

 The federation deployment is a super-set of the prometheus cluster deployment.
 It is designed to monitor the local cluster as well as aggregate metrics from other prometheus clusters.
-The cluster and federation deployments are mutually exclusive.

-    kubectl create -f k8s/federation/prometheus.yml
+    kubectl create -f k8s/mlab-sandbox/<cluster-name>/deployments/prometheus.yml

 ## Check deployment